 We secured a $225,000.00 settlement for a 72-year-old Brooklyn housewife who tripped on a broken sidewalk while leaving a family party.
 She suffered a severe knee fracture and needed a total knee replacement.
 Although the defendants contested the connection between the fall and the surgery, we reached a favorable settlement shortly before the trial.

 To prove that the property owner breached their duty, you must show that they knew or should have known about the hazardous condition on the sidewalk and failed to take reasonable steps to fix it.
 That may require gathering evidence such as photographs, witness statements, and expert testimony.

 In addition, New York State’s laws also have a “comparative negligence” rule, which means that if you are partly responsible for the accident, your potential settlement will be lower.
 Your percentage of fault will reduce the overall amount you can receive.
 It’s crucial to fully understand the laws and regulations that apply to sidewalk injuries to determine the feasibility of a claim.

-It is also essential to understand specific time limits for filing a lawsuit in New York.
-The timeline will vary depending on whether your claim involves the property owner or the municipality.
 In standard premises liability cases, you typically have three years from the accident date to file a lawsuit.
 However, there are some exceptions.
 One of these exceptions involves claims against government municipalities.
 You must file a Notice of Claim within 90 days of the date of the accident.
 Failure to do so means you might be barred from any recovery.
 That’s why hiring a New York slip and fall accident lawyer is crucial.

 When you suffer injuries from falling on a public sidewalk in New York, you might be able to sue for your injuries.
 However, you can only collect compensation if you can prove another party is responsible for your injuries.
 Because these claims are complicated and deadlines might be short, we recommend seeking legal advice immediately.